yurij-kupreev/norfolk-cache-project/README.md

 8. Open "Deployment option" for *release* slot, and sync the slot deployment.
 Make sure that [release](https://my-norfolk-cache-release.azurewebsites.net/) environment is synchronized.

-9. Export the resource group ARM template, and sent it (Brooklynn.json) to your mentor.
+9. Export the resource group ARM template, and sent *template.json* (Brooklynn.json) to your mentor.

 10. Delete *my-norfolk-cache* resource group.